-Overall, the end of October position shows that the Somerset Waste Partnership budget is forecast to be underspent by £1,302,000 (2.8% of the current budget).
-This is an improvement on to the previous position reported to the September Board, which were July figures and showed an underspend of £804,000.
+Overall, the end of December position shows that the Somerset Waste Partnership budget is forecast to be underspent by £1,299,000 (2.82% of the current budget).
 This does not include the Recycle More project work, which is funded from a separate project fund.